kebuhcah/sveltekit-website/src/lib/posts/languages/amharic-comparative-vocabulary.md

 coverImage: "/images/filler.jpg"
 coverWidth: 16
 coverHeight: 9
 excerpt: Amharic is a Semitic language like Arabic and Hebrew.
 But just how similar is it to them?
+(Part 1)
 ---

 <script>